cwensley/Pablo.Gallery/README.md

 Then, install:

-	sudo apt-get install mono-complete

-	sudo apt-get install mono-xsp4
+	sudo apt-get install mono-complete mono-xsp4 mono-fastcgi-server4

-You can then run `xsp4` in the web directory to start the application.
+You can then run `xsp4` in the web directory to start the application for testing, or use the fastcgi server from nginx for production.

 ### Windows